Abubakar Shekau: Death

 In May 2021, fighting between ISWAP and Shekau's troops escalated.
 The former invaded Sambisa Forest, Boko Haram's traditional stronghold, and encircled Shekau on 19 May.
 ISWAP attempted to convince Shekau to surrender and acknowledge Barnawi's authority, but the Boko Haram leader refused.
 In the middle of the negotiations, Shekau reportedly used a suicide vest to kill himself as well as a senior ISWAP frontline commander who was talking to him at the time.
 ISWAP was surprised by this "dramatic" action.

-In the next weeks, several sources gradually issued confirmations of his death.
+Over the next weeks, several sources gradually issued confirmations of his death.
 ISWAP declared Shekau dead in early June 2021, with al-Barnawi condemning him as "someone who committed unimaginable terrorism".
 In mid-June 2021, Shekau's loyalists under Bakura Sahalaba confirmed his death, but also declared that they would continue to fight against ISWAP.
 Initially, the leadership of the Boko Haram remnants remained disputed, as several sub-commanders like Bakura Doro and Bakura Sahalaba took charge.
-In May 2022, Boko Haram declared an obscure individual called "Abu Umaimata" its new overall leader.
+In May 2022, Boko Haram announced Abu Umaimata as its new leader.